-(1) Mr. Pierre Marcoux and Mr. François Olivier are senior executives of the Corporation and receive no compensation for serving as directors.
+(2) Mr. François Olivier is a senior executive of the Corporation and did not receive any compensation for serving as a director.
+Mr. Pierre Marcoux has ceased to be an executive of the Corporation on September 19, 2019; he did not receive any compensation for serving as a director until such date.
+His compensation as a director, commencing on September 19, 2019, amounting to \$9,396 is included in his fees.
+The Board of Directors did not have any meeting after September 19, 2019.
 Mr. François Olivier's compensation as President and Chief Executive Officer is disclosed under Section 6.2.
-The compensation for Ms. Isabelle Marcoux and Mr. Pierre Marcoux is disclosed in the table above (see also note 4 below).
+The compensation for Ms. Isabelle Marcoux and Mr. Pierre Marcoux, while he was an executive of the Corporation, is disclosed in the table above (see also note 4 below).

-(2) The Corporation does not have a retirement plan for directors other than for the Chair of the Board and for directors who are employees of the Corporation.
+(3) The Corporation does not have a retirement plan for directors other than for the Chair of the Board and for directors who are employees of the Corporation and its subsidiaries.

-(3) Includes DSUs granted corresponding to dividends declared to holders of Class A Shares and, for Ms. Isabelle Marcoux and Mr. Pierre Marcoux, the cost of indirect benefits and group insurance.

-(4) Ms. Isabelle Marcoux was compensated as Chair of the Board in the form of an annual salary of \$708,300 as of January 1, 2018, an incentive compensation through the grant of retention based share units, in addition to benefits received under the supplementary pension plan for executives as well as under the supplemental executive retirement plan in addition to being entitled to the same benefits offered to senior executives.
+- (4) Includes DSUs granted corresponding to dividends declared to holders of Class A Shares and, for Ms. Isabelle Marcoux and Mr. Pierre Marcoux, the cost of indirect benefits and group insurance and, for members of the special committee responsible to review and approve the transaction between the Corporation and Contex Group Inc., a corporation controlled by Mr. Pierre Marcoux, the compensation paid to them for acting in such capacity. - (5) Ms. Isabelle Marcoux was compensated as Chair of the Board in the form of an annual salary of \$729,800 as of January 1, 2019, an incentive compensation through the grant of share units, to benefits received under the supplementary pension plan for executives as well as under the supplemental executive retirement plan in addition to being entitled to the same benefits offered to senior executives.
 Mr. Pierre Marcoux was compensated in the form of an annual salary, a short term incentive, a grant of share units, benefits under the supplementary plan and a supplemental retirement plan for executives, in addition to being entitled to benefits offered to executives.
 The tables set out below present the total accumulated benefits payable to Ms. Isabelle Marcoux and Mr. Pierre Marcoux pursuant to the pension plans of the Corporation.
 See Section 6.4.
+Mr. Pierre Marcoux ceased to be an executive of the Corporation on September 19, 2019.

-Table for Defined Benefit Components Annual bene (۱ Accrued - obligation at start Compensatory Non- compensatory Accrued obligation at year Name Number of years credited service At year end At age 65 of year (\$) change (\$) change (\$) end (\$) Isabelle Marcoux 9.42 47,000 47,000 732,000 (25,000) 707,000 Pierre Marcoux 8.42 26,000 26,000 479,000 1,000 (18,000) 462,000
+Table for Defined Benefit Components Annual bene (\$ Accrued - obligation at start Compensatory Non- compensatory Accrued obligation at year Name Number of years credited service At year end At age 65 of year (\$) change (\$) change (\$) end (\$) Isabelle Marcoux 9.42 47,000 47,000 707,000 161,000 868,000 Pierre Marcoux 8.42 27,000 27,000 462,000 (5,000) 101,000 558,000

 Table for Defined Contribution Components

-Accumulated value at start of year Compensatory change (1) Accumulation value at year end
+Accumulated value at start of year Compensatory change Accumulation value at year end

 Name (\$) (\$) (\$)

-Isabelle Marcoux 824,335 91,617 927,703
+Isabelle Marcoux 927,703 94,272 1,167,069

-Pierre Marcoux 450,910 35,453 491,297
+Pierre Marcoux 491,297 30,417 594,476

-The following table presents the fees paid to each director as such for the fiscal year ended October 28, 2018, excluding dividends payable in deferred share units.
+The following table presents the fees paid to each director as such for the fiscal year ended October 27, 2019, excluding dividends payable in deferred share units.
 Please see Section 6.1.8 for the compensation paid to Mr. François Olivier as President and Chief Executive Officer.